CEOLink

 • March 7 – Problem-solving core issues nonprofits with smaller staff, guided by Dan McNeil, Spring Forward

-• May 2 – How to manage a non-profit when this is my first role in executive leadership, guided by Jonathan Cartner, Illowa Council Boy Scouts of America
+• May 2 – Navigating the Inaugural Year, Strategies for Success for a 1st time Nonprofit Executive, guided by Jonathan Cartner, Illowa Council Boy Scouts of America

 RSVP – To be added to the email distribution list, please email the Community Foundation.